MOLT Fetch

 --mode data-load-and-replication

-If the source is a PostgreSQL database, you must also specify a replication slot name.
+If the source is a PostgreSQL database, you must also specify a replication slot name with --pglogical-replication-slot-name.
+MOLT Fetch will create a replication slot with this name.
 For example, the following snippet instructs MOLT Fetch to create a slot named replication_slot to use for replication:

 icon/buttons/copy